JiniousChoi/encyclopedia-in-code/tools/docker/docker.md

   - as-now: `docker run -d -t --name alpine-d alpine`
   - to attach to the terminal in the background:
     `docker exec -it alpine-d sh`
+- send a single command to a container
+  - `docker exec <container_id> command arg1 arg2 ..`

 ## [Pushing and Pulling to and from Docker Hub](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)